The F-Word’s round-up of what’s happening in the world of comedy and theatre in May (just!)

-Image one is of Smack That (a conversation) and shows three women, seemingly caught in the moment of headbanging.
+Image one, the feature image, is of Smack That (a conversation) and shows three women, seemingly caught in the moment of headbanging.
 All three are standing wide, with their hands on their knees and their heads moving downwards, with the hair of their long grey wigs flying behind them.
 They wear short grey or silver dresses and white trainers.

 Image two in the text is the flyer of Turn Up The Volume.
 It is a picture of a loudhailer on a yellow background and features the words: “A night of music, comedy and poetry in aid of women’s mental health.
 Turn Up The Volume.
 Friday 8th June, £21.50, Cecil Sharp House Camden, doors open from 7pm. womenatwish.org.uk/turn-up-the-volume/.